freenas/freenas-docs/userguide/services.rst

 Rsync Modules
 ~~~~~~~~~~~~~

-An **rsync module** contains parameters that define a specific type of
+An **rsync module** contains parameters that are used by a specific Rsync task, or set of
-Rsync task.
+Rsync actions.
 A module should be created for each task that will run in
 **module mode**, and given a unique name.
 The same module name is
 also used on the remote system, so that Rsync on both the %brand%
 server and the remote system can identify the module being executed.